exonum/exonum-doc/src/advanced/node-management.md

 ## Explorer API Sockets

 Since Exonum 0.10 version, it is possible to connect to nodes via WebSocket.
+Clients subscribe to events that take place in the network and in this way obtain information on the blockchain from the nodes.

 Explorer API sockets have the same base path as endpoints, denoted **{explorer_base_path}** and equal to `/api/explorer/v1`.

-Currently only one socket is implemented - it shares information on block commit events.
+Currently only one type of events is provided for subscription - it shares information on block commit events.

 ### Subscribe to Block Commit